 Dr. Michael B. Parsons

-Studies the geochemistry of metals and mine wastes, and develops new methods to characterize and mitigate the environmental impacts of metal mining activities.
+Studies the geochemistry and mineralogy of mineral deposits, and develops new methods to characterize and mitigate the environmental impacts of metal mining activities.

 Current research and/or projects

 Dr. Parsons is currently working under NRCan’s Environmental Geoscience Program where he is developing new methods to characterize the risks associated with metal mine wastes, and optimizing remediation strategies to protect ecosystems and human health.

 Studying the cumulative effects of resource development on mining-impacted watersheds.

 Identifying key controls on the transport and fate of metals, radionuclides, and rare earth elements from silver, niobium, and/or uranium mine tailings.